Creating Recurring Work Orders (RWO's) in Facilitron Works

 Figure B:

-When adjustments need to be made to an existing RWO profile, it is recommended to delete associated future work orders that have been scheduled out (using the View/Edit option, shown in the screenshot above) then modify the profile to include any additional updates.
+When adjustments need to be made to an existing RWO profile, it is recommended to delete associated future work orders that have been scheduled out, then modify the profile to include any additional updates.
 If you choose to delete these work orders, you will have to re-schedule any/all future work orders to include those updates.
 If such rescheduling is required, be sure to select future dates when scheduling the RWO to avoid duplicating previously created work orders.

 For additional assistance, please reach out to Facilitron Support at (800) 272-2962, or email us at support@facilitron.com.